At least music piracy is down.

 Warforged: I left it with your boss.

-In Death: An FBI agent named Jacoby comes off as this in Betrayal In Death.
+- In Death series: An FBI agent named Jacoby comes off as this in Betrayal In Death.
 Commander Whitney even warns Eve to be careful, because this guy could try to hang her up on a technicality.

-Robert A. Heinlein's Double Star mentioned the case of a Martian who was supposed to be attending an honors ceremony of some sort but showed up late through no fault of his own.
+- Robert A. Heinlein's Double Star mentioned the case of a Martian who was supposed to be attending an honors ceremony of some sort but showed up late through no fault of his own.
 Because the Martian culture highly valued "propriety," which included punctuality, he was sentenced to death.
 Some of the Martian higher-ups argued that because of his youth and the fact that it wasn't his fault, he should be given a second chance at the ceremony, but this chucklehead argued that he deserved the usual punishment and, because of this, was widely regarded as a "hero" by other Martians.
 This is what happens when this trope is applied to Orange And Blue Morality.

 Live Action TV